 You may not even need to sand your floors.
-If the wear and scratching is minimal and doesn’t reach the actual bamboo, you might be able to get away with using a buffer to scuff-sand and only have to apply one or two coats of finish.
+If the wear and scratching are minimal and don’t reach the actual bamboo, you might be able to get away with using a buffer to scuff-sand and only have to apply one or two coats of finish.
 This will save you time and money.

 You’ll Need a Full Day

-If sanding is required you’ll want to seal your floors the same day you sand them to prevent any moisture from being absorbed into your bamboo planks.
-Also, depending on the drying time between the finish you have selected, you’ll want to plan on completing your project in one day.
-Then, allow 24 hours for the seal to completely dry before loading furniture and rugs back into the room.
+If sanding is required, you’ll want to seal your floors the same day you sand them to prevent any moisture from being absorbed into your bamboo planks.
+Also, depending on the drying time for the finish you have selected, you’ll want to plan on completing your project in one day.
+Then allow 24 hours for the seal to completely dry before loading furniture and rugs back into the room.

 Test for Oil

 You won’t be able to buff a room that has been cleaned or waxed with an oil-based soap.
 If this is the case, your floors will have to be stripped first with an ammonia and water mixture or an industrial cleaner.
 Test a corner of your floor for oil by lightly sanding and applying a little finish.
-If it sets you’re fine and can proceed with sanding/buffing (always check with your manufacturer first about the sanding and buffing methods that are acceptable for your finish type!).
+If it sets, you’re fine and can proceed with sanding/buffing.
+And remember, always check with your manufacturer first about the sanding and buffing methods that are acceptable for your finish type!

 Use a Sheepskin Applicator

-If you want to get the absolute best finish you’ll want to use a sheepskin applicator.
-Using a brush will streak your floors and rollers will create awful pools of finish that will discolor your floors.
-But using a sheepskin applicator will ensure your finish is smooth and even. (always check with your manufacturer first about the sanding and buffing methods that are acceptable for your finish type!).
+If you want to get the absolute best finish, you’ll want to use a sheepskin applicator.
+Using a brush will streak your floors, and rollers will create awful pools of finish that will discolor your floors.
+But using a sheepskin applicator will ensure your finish is smooth and even.
+Again, check the manufacturer’s instructions.

 Buff and Clean Between Coats

-Once your first coat of finish dries you’ll need to buff the floor to remove any impurities.
+Once your first coat of finish dries, you’ll need to buff the floor to remove any impurities.
 Make sure you clean up all of the dust before applying another coat.
-You can simply use an oil-infused cheesecloth to wipe up the buffer dust. (always check with your manufacturer first about the sanding and buffing methods that are acceptable for your finish type!).
+You can simply use an oil-infused cheesecloth to wipe up the buffer dust.
+And don’t forget to check with your manufacturer’s instructions.

 Types of Finishes

 Oil sealers have been used for centuries to seal and finish floors.
-Oil sealers have a couple of great things going for them: they are easy to apply and spot touch-ups are incredibly simple.
+Oil sealers have a couple of great things going for them: they are easy to apply, and spot touch-ups are incredibly simple.
 Another nice benefit is that because the oil penetrates the wood or bamboo, it enhances the color and grain patterns.
-Also oil doesn’t scratch, but you will need to recoat every two to three years as your finish will wear.
+Also, oil doesn’t scratch, but you will need to recoat every two to three years since your finish will wear down.